Goal-Oriented Status Updating for Real-time Remote Inference over Networks with Two-Way Delay: Simulations

-Fig.~\ref{CP_BS}(a) and Fig.~\ref{CP_BS}(b) show the time-average inference error achieved by the optimal policy in Theorem \ref{Theorem 2} for buffer size values $B$, ranging from $1$ to $10$, with ${\sigma=\frac{1}{2}}$ and ${\sigma=\frac{5}{2}}$, respectively.
+Fig.~\ref{CP_BS}(a) and Fig.~\ref{CP_BS}(b) show the time-average inference error achieved by the optimal policy in Theorem \ref{Theorem 2} for buffer size values $B$, ranging from $1$ to $10$, with ${\sigma=\frac{1}{5}}$ and ${\sigma=\frac{9}{5}}$, respectively.
 As the buffer size increases, the performance improvement diminishes and becomes less significant.
 Therefore, we fix the buffer size $B$ at $10$ for this experiment.
-Fig.~\ref{CP_perf} presents the time-average inference error achieved by the following three scheduling policies as the parameter $\sigma$ changes from $0$ to $3$: \begin{itemize} \item[1.]
-Optimal policy in Theorem \ref{Theorem 2} \item[2.]
-Generate-at-will, zero-wait, $l = 1$ policy: $(f, \ell, g)$ such that $f = g = (0, 0, \ldots)$ and $\ell = (1, 1, \ldots)$. \item[3.]
-Generate-at-will, zero-wait, $l = 5$ policy: $(f, \ell, g)$ such that $f = g = (0, 0, \ldots)$ and $\ell = (5, 5, \ldots)$. \end{itemize} The result in Fig.~\ref{CP_perf} highlights the importance of adjusting the packet length over time in response to varying delay conditions.
-The optimal policy in Theorem \ref{Theorem 2} outperforms the other two policies, which use constant packet length, achieving up to $25\%$ reduction in average inference error.